SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_UK_BSS.md

 # Sky UK BSS

-This driver can be used to obtain information on when a certain channel does not have to follow its master.
+This connector can be used to obtain information on when a certain channel does not have to follow its master.

 ## About